Pilou97/rock-n-rollup/doc/src/read-inbox.md

-# Writing Transitions

-`rock-n-rollup` uses the same semantic as major libraries of the Rust ecosystem.
-You can register transitions to the application (as handler for actix, or system for bevy, or route for axum, etc...).

-This transition can take any parameters that implement the trait `FromInput`.

-Let's see what types are already provided by the `rock-n-rollup` library.

-## Start of level, Info per level, End of level
+# Start of level, Info per level, End of level

 Smart rollups always inject 3 messages in the inbox: